 - Jalapeno (optional): Feel free to process a jalapeno with the greens for a spicier version of this rice.

-How do you make cilantro lime spinach rice? (+ tips)
+How to make cilantro lime spinach rice (+ tips)

-2. Sauté the onion for approximately two minutes or until onions are slightly translucent.
-Add the garlic and sauté an additional one minute.
+2. Sauté the onion for approximately two minutes or until the onions are slightly translucent.
+Add the garlic and sauté for an additional one minute.

 3. Increase heat to medium-high.
 Add the rice and cook for 1-2 minutes or until slightly browned stirring as needed to prevent burning.